Construction Solutions / Tidal Defence

 Steel sheet piles are installed into the embankment to a depth determined for proper stability and/or cut-off of flow.
 Also, liquefaction of the levee can be prevented by enclosing it with twin sheet pile walls.
 Thus, the levee can withstand large external loading and the levee crest can remain in place, even in catastrophic events.

-Build a watertight levee that also serves as a strong seawall
+Building a watertight levee that also serves as a strong seawall

 In order to protect large-scale, critical production facilities, such as power plants that support our lives in modern society and chemical plants that handle large volumes of hazardous materials, from being damaged by tsunami or tidal surge, large diameter tubular piles are pressed into the bedrock using rotary cutting press-in, and a seawall reinforced with raking piles is built.
 The strong Implant Watertight Levee does not collapse even if it is breached, containing harmful substances such as contaminated water on the inside of the wall, and preventing flow outside the wall.